rafitj/lets-go-charmander/a4/README.md

 CS349 - Assignment 4 by Rafit Jamil (rf2jamil)

 ## Description
 Notepad App is an android mobile app that allows user to create and save notes.
 In the app you can store multiple notes and delete them.
-The app is optimized for Pixel 3 in both horizontal/vertical views.

 ## Android Requirements
 *Note this app was built using Android AVD*